NickDJM/accessible-menu/docs/classes/Treeview.md

 ### treeview.handleFocus()
 Handles focus events throughout the menu for proper menu use.

+- Adds a `focus` listener to every menu item so when it gains focus, it will set the item's containing menu to a "self" focus state, any parent menu to a "child" focus state, and any child menu to a "none" focus state.

 **Kind**: instance method of [<code>Treeview</code>](#Treeview)
 **Overrides**: [<code>handleFocus</code>](#BaseMenu+handleFocus)
 <a name="BaseMenu+handleClick"></a>

 ### treeview.handleClick()
 Handles click events throughout the menu for proper use.

+Depending on what is supported either `touchstart` and `touchend` or `mousedown` and `mouseup` will be used for all "click" event handling.

+- Adds a `touchend`/`mouseup` listener to the document so if the user clicks outside of the menu when it is open, the menu will close.
+- Adds a `touchstart`/`mousedown` listener to every menu item that will blur all menu items in the entire menu structure (starting at the root menu) and then properly focus the clicked item.
+- Adds a `touchend`/`mouseup` listener to every submenu item that will properly toggle the submenu open/closed.
+- Adds a `touchend`/`mouseup` listener to the menu's controller (if the menu is the root menu) so when it is clicked it will properly toggle open/closed.

 **Kind**: instance method of [<code>Treeview</code>](#Treeview)
 **Overrides**: [<code>handleClick</code>](#BaseMenu+handleClick)